jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

 ## The `apt` util

 *apt* provides a high-level CLI for the package management system.
-It is intended as an end user interface and enables some options better suited for interactive usage by default compared to more specialized APT tools like apt-get(8) and apt-cache(8).
+It is intended as an end user interface and enables some options better suited for interactive usage compared to more specialized APT tools like apt-get(8) and apt-cache(8).

 ## `apt-get`